TillF/WASA-SED/docs/index.md

 `irrigation_abstraction.f90`:<br>
 1. Calculation of irrigation water amount for each subbasin.<br>
-2. Abstraction of irrigation water from each subbasin and the respective sources. (f.e. groundwater).<br>
+2. Abstraction of irrigation water from each subbasin and the respective sources (f.e. groundwater).<br>
 3. Recording the abstraction and supply for each timestep and subbasin.

 `soilwat.f90`<br>
-1.Application of irrigation water calculated in `irrigation_abstraction.f90` to every subbasin by adding the irrigation amount to the soil-water-routine.<br>
+1. Application of irrigation water calculated in `irrigation_abstraction.f90` to every subbasin by adding the irrigation amount to the soil-water-routine on the selected SVC's.<br>

 When using the irrigation module it is highly recommended to check the console output of WASA-SED as errors in the input files are shown here as a warning.